thoriqagfi/FPHangman/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> If you want to run this program on Visual Studio Code, open the `.vscode/launch.json` file and configure the javafx modules `vmArgs: [your javafx lib path]`

+## Technology Stack

+- Java : `java 18.0.2`
+- JavaFX : `javafx-sdk-19`

 ## Dependency Management